net-daemon/docs/docs/user/advanced/application_lifecycle.md

     }
 }
 ```
+## Stopped

+After the application is disposed NetDaemon will clean up all resources and the app is in a stopped state.
+It will not be started again
+unless NetDaemon is restarted or the app is enabled again.

 ## Important notes on app life-cycle and subscriptions

 There are some situations where you need to control the behavior of the subscription to events when the app is being disposed.